letusneil/movery/README.md

 # movery

-An example of multipane layout Android app using XML based fragments.
+An example of multi-pane layout Android app using XML based Fragments.

 ### Features

-* Display a list of deliveries
+* Display list of deliveries
 * Display the details for each delivery
 * Open SMS messaging app to contact the receiver name